In space, no one can hear you flush.

 This funnel is different for men and women.
 The male funnel is two to three inches in width and is approximately four inches deep; the female receptacle is oval and its dimensions are two by four inches, with little holes near the rim that prevent too much suction.

 For an explanation of how to use a space toilet, no one’s better at telling us than someone who’s used it many many times!
 One of the astronauts aboard the ISS, Samantha Cristoforetti, an Italian researcher who returned to Earth on 8 June 2015, gave a tour of the bathroom facilities in space for the viewers:

 Living in zero G means that the toilet needs to be able to direct the waste to the correct locations, as astronauts can’t rely on gravity to do the work for it – otherwise, the waste would float around, which is not the desired outcome at all!

-At Inspect-a-Drain we’re always interested in how toilets work, whether they’re on Earth or in space, so contact us today if you require our plumbing services and we’ll be more than happy to help with anything you need!
+At Inspect-a-Drain we’re always interested in how toilets work, whether they’re on Earth or in space, so contact us today if you require our Drain unblocking service or CCTV Survey and we’ll be more than happy to help with anything you need!